 The Synchronic Computation project bootstraps the development of novel languages and machine models to address programmability and performance issues in parallelism and concurrency, and other foundational issues, in a series of conceptual stages.

-- Develop a non-graph based, textual language system incorporating an abstract machine environment (interlanguage), for concurrent expression and concise description of many-to-many relationships and DAGs.
+- In response to perceived defects in conventional tree syntax, a non-graph based, textual language system incorporates a synchronised, abstract machine environment called interlanguage, for concurrent expression and concise description of many-to-many relationships and DAGs.

-- Using only enough informal logic and set theory to define α-Rams, attempt to recast mathematical structures, including logic and the axioms of set theory, as parallelised computational structures.
+- Using only enough informal logic and set theory to define α-Rams, recast foundational mathematical structures, including logic and the axioms of set theory, as parallelised, dynamic computational structures.
 Both constructive and non-constructive approaches could be pursued.
-(In contrast with Homotopy Type Theory, which is tied to the sequential λ-calculus, conventional tree syntax based formalisms, and abstracted from machines.)

 - Further practical and theoretical objectives.